Morcellator Recall Information for Residents of Milwaukee

 On July 30, 2014, in the wake of the FDA medical device committee's findings, Johnson & Johnson issued a global morcellator recall for all laparoscopic power morcellators used in gynecologic surgeries such as hysterectomy and myomectomy.
 The company sent a letter entitled “Urgent: Medical device market withdrawal” to hospitals around the United States, warning surgeons of the morcellator cancer risk and asking that power morcellator devices be taken out of use and returned to the company promptly.
 The J&J morcellator recall is for three different products: the Gynecare Morcellex, the Gynecare X-Tract, and the Morcellex Sigma.
 The J&J morcellator recall for cancer has highlighted the morcellator cancer risk in both the medical community and amongst the public.

-Illinois Morcellator Recall Lawsuits
+Milwaukee Morcellator Recall Lawsuits